 Overview

-NeoZip CLI provides three binaries — neozip, neounzip, and neolist — for archive workflows on macOS, Linux, and Windows. v0.95.1 adds first-class AI agent support alongside deep NeoZip Token Service integration.
+NeoZip CLI provides three binaries — neozip, neounzip, and neolist — for archive workflows on macOS, Linux, and Windows. v1.0.0 is the first stable release: SemVer 1.x CLI stability, APPNOTE §6 Merkle v1, origin-aware Token Service networks, and Stripe membership for billed services.
 Use extended help on any command with -h2.

 - AI agent ready — machine-readable JSON I/O, schema introspection, dry-run, and bundled Skills

-- NeoZip Token Service integration — Data Wallet setup, silent token refresh, and testnet gas grants
+- NeoZip Token Service — Data Wallet setup, silent token refresh, testnet gas grants, Stripe membership for billed services

-- Create, extract, and list archives with Zstd (default), Deflate, or Store compression
+- Create, extract, and list archives with Zstd (default), Deflate, or Store; AES-256 encryption by default

 Installation